- Abandoned claim

 - The best interests of any children involved, and

-- The degree of hardship that the applicant would experience if the request is not granted and they must leave Canada in order to apply for permanent residence.
+- The hardship that the person would face if they must leave Canada to apply for permanent residence.

-H&C decision makers at IRCC will not look at the risk factors that are considered in a refugee claim or a pre-removal risk assessment (PRRA).
+The IRCC will not look at the risk factors that are part of a refugee claim or a pre-removal risk assessment (PRRA).

 - Immigration and Refugee Board of Canada – Immigration Appeal Division (IRB-IAD)